 The goals of the Heuristic Evaluation are to generate a list of usability problems that violate the usability principles in the heuristic list.
 The items in the list of usability problems should be specific examples in the evaluated UI, for example:

-- On the “open form”, the function of the right arrow in the upper left is not clear.
+- On the opening form, the function of the right arrow in the upper left is not clear.
 This violates the visibility principle.

 - There is not a cancel button on the form for saving.
 This violates user control principle.

 The results of the heuristic evaluation are similar to those of a cognitive walkthrough, specific usability problems.
-General concerns of the user interface are not the immediate goals of heuristic evaluation.
+General concerns of the user interface are not the immediate goal of heuristic evaluations.
 A review of the usability problems may reveal that many of the problems violate the same usability principle then a summary can state and illuminate the causes.

 Nielsen and Molich have proposed a number of usability heuristic sets.
 A general purpose heuristic list that they have proposed: